| | |

 Stay tuned for more updates on the built-in desk.
 Next up is the DIY bookshelves.

-Have you ever used IKEA cabinets to build a custom piece of furniture in your home?
+Have you ever used IKEA cabinets to build a custom furniture piece in your home?
 Let me know in the comments below.

 Related IKEA Furniture Posts